List of Tracy Beaker Returns characters: Tee Taylor

-In "Breaking In", Tee and Kazima are at The Dumping Ground on their own, and end up battling against two burglars who break into the house.
+In "Breaking In", Tee and Kazima are at the Dumping Ground on their own, and end up battling against two burglars who break into the house.

 In "Dragon Slayer", Tee's older brother, Johnny, is about to leave to join the army, when both Tee and Johnny step-father, Keith, turns up to see Hope.
 He soon becomes trouble, and then Johnny has to face down Keith to get him to go away for good.
 When Keith leaves, Johnny leaves to join the army.

-In "Who Are You" Tee and Ryan Nearly make up, before a boy from Ryan's old care home walks in and spills the beans, of what was actually meant to happen.
+In "Who Are You", Tee and Ryan Nearly make up, before a boy from Ryan's old care home walks in and spills the beans, of what was actually meant to happen.
 Ryan pretended to make up with Tee, but all the information Tee gave him about what he thought about Ryan, and the order that the other kids came in, to upset the other children.

-In "What Matters" Tee naughtily goes out with Sasha to skate night, when she wasn't meant to, and used Billie and Toni to cover for her.
+In "What Matters", Tee naughtily goes out with Sasha to skate night, when she was not meant to, and used Billie and Toni to cover for her.
 This gets the twins grounded.
 Tee admits, she made them cover for her, but it is revealed that May-Li knew they had gone.
 She runs away to buy presents for the twins and Kazima, who was applying to stay in the UK.

-In "Hold The Front Page" Tee accuses Ryan of pushing Finn down the stairs, and she claims she saw him push him which later on she didn't because Finn faked his fall to get attention.
+In "Hold the Front Page", Tee accuses Ryan of pushing Finn down the stairs, and she claims she saw him push him which later on she did not because Finn faked his fall to get attention.

-In "Growing Pains" Tee went to an art college interview with Carmen.
+In "Growing Pains", Tee goes to an art college interview with Carmen.
 She struggles to find her feet, and messes up the interview.
 Carmen gets a place at the drama section, and they fall out.
 Tee burns all her art, but Carmen had accepted the place at the college.
 They then make up.

-In "One for Sorrow" Tee and Carmen move out of Ashdene Ridge to live together in a flat.
+In "One for Sorrow", Tee and Carmen move out of Ashdene Ridge to live together in a flat.

-In the final 2 episodes of Series 5 (Save the DG and What Lies Beneath), Tee makes a guest appearance along with Johnny, Elektra and Frank to save Ashdene Ridge.
+In the final two episodes of series 5 ("Save the DG" and "What Lies Beneath"), Tee makes a guest appearance along with Johnny, Elektra and Frank to save Ashdene Ridge.

-Tee also makes another guest appearance in Series 6 Episode 24 along with Tracy, Lily, Liam, Frank, Bailey, Toni and Bille to see Mike getting married.
+Tee also makes another guest appearance in series 6 episode 24 alongside Tracy, Lily, Liam, Frank, Bailey, Toni and Bille to see Mike getting married.